 Working with Dimensions

 To make it simpler to perform analysis on documents such as sales orders, you can use dimensions.
-Dimensions are attributes and values that categorise entries so you can track and analyse them.
+Dimensions are attributes and values that categorize entries so you can track and analyze them.
 For example, dimensions can indicate the project or department an entry came from.

 For example, instead of setting up separate general ledger accounts for each department and project, you can use dimensions.
 This gives a rich opportunity for analysis, without creating a complicated chart of accounts.
 For more information, see Business Intelligence.